 As an intelligent breed, Yorkies are generally easy to train.
 Positive praise, attention, and food rewards work well.
 The major problem with this breed tends to result when people give into their cute nature and neglect their duties to teach manners.
 After all, it is effortless to spoil a Yorkie.

 Yorkshire Terriers have a single glossy fine textured coat that does not shed much.
 Yorkshire Terriers require daily or every other day brushing to keep mats from forming in their long silky coats.

 Many people prefer to keep their dog’s coat trimmed short for easier maintenance.
 Show dogs wear their hair long with a top knot tied up to keep hair out of their eyes.

-A good brushing with a pin brush and then a comb out is usually all that is required on a daily basis.
-Other grooming tasks are typical of any breed: nail clipping, teeth brushing, bathing, clipping the hair from the foot pads, and expressing the anal glands.
+A good brushing with a pin brush and then a steel comb out is usually all that is required on a daily basis.
+Other grooming tasks are typical of any breed: nail clipping, teeth brushing, bathing, clipping the hair from the foot pads and expressing the anal glands.

-Most Yorkies live long, healthy lives, but there are some conditions that are common to the breed, such as luxating patellas, dental issues, collapsing trachea, hypothyroidism, and Legg-Calve-Perthes disease.
+Most Yorkies live long, healthy lives, but some conditions are common to the breed, such as luxating patellas, dental issues, collapsing trachea, hypothyroidism, and Legg-Calve-Perthes disease.
 Some are more serious than others.